Latedog/LostArts/Changelog/Dungeon__August_2020.md

 8/21:

-- Removed multisegments functions and variables from the Monster class
+- Removed multisegment functions and variables from the Monster class
 - Removed the Actors parameter from the activeTrapAction function
 - Did some encapsulation cleanup on the Traps and Monster classes
 - The PsychicSlash is now blockable